Luis Arraez Player Props: Marlins vs. Pirates

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .452, plus a team-best slugging percentage of .487.
+- Arraez has an OPS of .950, fueled by an OBP of .454 to go with a slugging percentage of .496.
+All three of those stats lead Miami hitters this season.

-- Among the qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 33rd in the league in slugging.
+- Among qualified hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 27th in slugging.

-- Arraez is batting .571 during his last outings and is on a seven-game hitting streak.
+- Arraez will look to extend his eight-game hitting streak.
+He's batting .421 with one homer in his last games.

-- In 71 games played this season, he has hit a homer in only two of them.
+- He has hit a long ball in 4.2% of his games in 2023, and 1% of his trips to the dish.

-- Arraez has had an RBI in 23 games this year (32.4%), including eight multi-RBI outings (11.3%).
-He has also driven home three or more of his team's runs in two contests.
+- Arraez has driven home a run in 24 games this year (33.3%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.